josephius/power/README.md

 ### Cooperate

-When a player cooperates, they gain points equal to a quarter of the cooperator’s points, and the other player gains points equal to half the cooperator’s points.
+When a player cooperates, they gain points equal to an eighth of the cooperator’s points, and the other player gains points equal to a quarter of the cooperator’s points.

 ### Defect